rawad123321/rawad123321/README.md

 ### 🚧 What I’m working on

-- 🔊 **Speechify** – A Chrome TTS extension that reads selected text out loud, perfect for learners and people with dyslexia.
+- 🔊 **Speechify** – A Chrome TTS extension that reads selected text out loud, perfect for languages learners and people with dyslexia.
 ---

 ### 📚 Currently Learning